 Yeatman, Jason D., Kenny An Tang, Patrick M. Donnelly, Maya Yablonski, Mahalakshmi Ramamurthy, Iliana I. Karipidis, Sendy Caffarra, et al. 2021.
 “Rapid Online Assessment of Reading Ability.”
 Scientific Reports 11 (1): 6396.

 How does it work?

 Interpreting a ROAR score report

-ROAR Standard Scores are created by converting the raw scores to a Woodcock Johnson equivalent score since this is a widely used assessment.
-These standard scores are normalized by age meaning that each participant’s score is now comparable to others of their same age.
-Standard scores have a population mean of 100 and standard deviation of 15 based on a normative national sample.
+ROAR Standard Scores are created by converting the raw scores to a Woodcock-Johnson Basic Reading Skills Index equivalent score, since this is a widely used assessment.
+These standard scores are normalized by age, meaning that each participant’s score is comparable to others of the same age.
+Standard scores have a population mean of 100 and a standard deviation of 15 based on a normative national sample.

-It is important to note that we are currently researching how to best refine the thresholds for identifying students who may benefit from additional support.
-Thus, it is important that these classifications are interpreted in the context of existing knowledge of each participant’s reading ability.
+We are currently researching how to best refine the thresholds for identifying students who may benefit from additional support.
+It is important to interpret these classifications in the context of existing knowledge of each participant’s reading ability.